 5.)
 Upload the Gradebook to Courses InTouch (CIT)

-Follow the directions at http://www.upenn.edu/registrar/CIT/CIT-OLG-user-guide.pdf to upload your grades to Courses InTouch.
+Follow the directions in the CIT Online Grading – User Guide to upload your grades to Courses InTouch.
 (See Section 13.4 “Uploading a Grade Roster”).

 Please note that although these instructions make reference to Blackboard, the spreadsheet-configuration requirements still apply to the downloaded version of the Canvas gradebook you will upload to CIT.